Sibyx/django_api_forms/README.md

         if not self._request.user.is_authenticated():
             raise ValidationError("You can use request in form validation!") if 'param' not in self.extras:
-            raise ValidationError("You can use request GET params in form validation!") return self.cleaned_data
+            raise ValidationError("You can use extra optional arguments in form validation!") return self.cleaned_data